CicadaUY/hypeGRL/README.md

 # hypeGRL: Hyperbolic Graph Representation Learning

-Graph Representation Learning in hyperbolic (and Euclidean) spaces, with principled support for unknown edges and streaming graph updates.
+Graph Representation Learning in hyperbolic (and Euclidean) spaces, with principled support for unknown (partially observed) edges, and planned support for streaming graph updates.

 ## Overview